Great Aunt Gertrude

 It did not take long for another item to be added to Brian’s list of research topics.
 It was virtually impossible to discuss the history and culture of Occitan without discussing the Cathar religion and the genocidal Albigensian crusade.

 Concepts of people being thrown out of their homes and being burned to death in their hundreds seemed beyond belief.
 Brian learned that the true story of the Albigensian crusade was, if anything, worse than described in these first discussions.

 Brian began to make notes about the stories Auntie Gertie told but for long period he was so busy earning a living that he put the notes to one side except for occasion visitations in holiday periods.

 Then an opportunity presented itself.
 For over twenty years Brian worked throughout Australasia and S E Asia as a trainer, lecturer and consultant in Engineering Management.

 As there was a dearth of published material dealing with the subjects covered, Longmans published a whole series of books to support his lecture tours.
 This made writing a central part of his life.

 Slowly he made time to revisit the notes he had made.
 In trying to match Great Aunt Gertrudes stories with recorded history, he found himself reviewing the political and social forces which lead to the Wars of the Roses.
 This became yet another research topic.

 Six powerful women

 Circumstantial evidence indicated this could be “The French Woman”.
-She, not John Stanley became the protagonist in the books not John Stanley himself.
+She, not John Stanley became the protagonist in the books.
 Brian has given this shadowy woman a name; Ximene. he has told her story.

-The progression of revisting notes he had made of conversations with Aunt Gertrude was relatively slow, there was so much to learn.
+The progression of revisiting notes he had made of conversations with Aunt Gertrude was relatively slow, there was so much to learn.